BSW Field Education

 BSW Field Courses

-BSW Field Education courses (SW495 & SW497) require students to complete 420 dedicated hours of Field placement in a community-based agency.
+BSW Field program requires students to complete 420 dedicated hours of field placement in a community-based agency over two (2) semesters.

-In SW 497 students attend a bi-weekly Field Seminar and complete 280 hours of Field placement during one semester and take co-requisite course SW433 Introduction to Trauma and Resiliency (3)
+In SW 497 students complete 280 hours of field placement during one semester and participate in two Field Education Practice Focused Seminars.